pyOpenSci/handbook/community/events/sprints.md

 ### Welcome new contributors to slack

-Because some participants come to sprints to learn, they may not stage engaged with pyOpenSci after a sprint event.
+Because some participants come to sprints to learn, they may not stay engaged with pyOpenSci after a sprint event.
 As such it's best to invite people who continue to stay engaged with us either via GitHub or some other mechanism (becoming a reviewer, editor, submitting a package, etc).

 :::{admonition} Meeting metrics that pyOpenSci collects
 :class: info

-* Number of pull request submitted
+* Number of pull requests submitted
 * Number of issues submitted
-* Number of contributors contributed
+* Number of contributors (participants who contributed)
   * Where are the contributors from (country, place of work / organization)
-  * Type of user - student, professional, non profit/ public sector.
+  * Type of user - student, professional, non-profit/ public sector.
   * Optional - demographics
 :::